nanakoohashi/Data-Mining-and-Analytics-I/Theory.md

 4. The relevance of the data mining techniques used;
 5. Satisfactory output of the information generated and correct integration into the information system where appropriate;
 6. Analysis of the results and feedback of experience from each application of data mining, to be used for the next application.

 # Data Exploration and Preparation
+## Types of Data
+- **Continuous**
+  - Have possible values that cannot be counted and can only be described using intervals on the real number line.
+  - *e.g. length, height, salary*
+- **Discrete**
+  - Represent items that can be counted; they take on possible values that can be listed out; there is no continuum between values.
+  - *e.g. number of items bought*